 We believe that one of the best ways for us to grow our business is by educating the public about trusts.
 We do that by trying to answer as many questions as we can on our website – especially in our FAQ section and by publishing regular educational newsletters and articles.

-We also produce educational videos about trusts including this most recent one:
+We also produce educational videos about trusts including these most recent:

 Finally, we help educate with books:

 Czech Trusts – A Users Guide (James Turnbull and Eva Hruskova)

 Many ordinary Czech people know something about trusts, and are increasingly interested in knowing more.
 They are interested not just in how trusts can help the wealthy, but also how they can help their own families.